inuitcss/getting-started/README.md

 UI that utilise the layers that came before it, for example, a carousel, or a dropdown nav, or an image gallery, and so on.

+## Namespacing

+inuitcss is designed for use on larger projects, where namespacing can often be very useful.
+With this in mind, inuitcss contains two ways in which you can namespace its modules: globally, or on a per-component basis.

+### Global namespacing

+If you want the entire framework to carry a namespace, you simply need to predefine the `$inuit-namespace` variable held in `settings.defaults`, like so:

+    $inuit-namespace: inuitcss-;
+    @import "bower_components/inuit-defaults/settings.defaults";

+Now every class in every module that inuitcss imports will be prepended with `inuitcss-`, e.g. `.flag` now becomes `.inuitcss-flag`.
+This allows you to visually denote which classes are your own, and which are inuitcss’, and also helps reduce the chance of collisions.

+### Module namespacing

+If you do not wish to set a global namespace, you can set namespaces on individual `@imports`, e.g.:

+    $inuit-flag-namespace: foo-;
+    @import "bower_components/inuit-flag/objects.flag";

+Now the flag object’s class is `.foo-flag`, but the rest of inuitcss remains un-namespaced.

+#### Combining the two

+You can have a combination of global and per-component namespacing in a project:

+    $inuit-namespace: inuitcss-;
+    @import "bower_components/inuit-defaults/settings.defaults";

+    ...

+    $inuit-flag-namespace: foo-;
+    @import "bower_components/inuit-flag/objects.flag";

+Now all of your inuitcss modules will have a prefix of `inuitcss-`, except the flag object, whose namespace is `foo-`.

 ## Learn by example

 My site, [CSS Wizardry](http://csswizardry.com), is built upon inuitcss.
 View